carpentries/governance/process/timeline.md

 ## September
 * Assign individuals to reassess bylaws (required in even-numbered years, due in November)
+* Review and discussion of strategic plan activities

 ## October
 * Assess desired skills for incoming EC members